Vanes Martirosyan: Martirosyan vs. Golovkin

-On May 5, 2018 Martirosyan fought unified Middleweight champion Gennady Golovkin at the StubHub Center in Carson, California after he was chosen as the late replacement for Canelo Álvarez when Canelo withdrew from the much anticipated Cinco De Mayo rematch in the wake of his failed drug tests for Clenbuterol.
+On 5 May 2018, Martirosyan fought unified Middleweight champion Gennady Golovkin at the StubHub Center in Carson, California after he was chosen as the late replacement for Canelo Álvarez when Canelo withdrew from the much anticipated Cinco De Mayo rematch in the wake of his failed drug tests for Clenbuterol.
 With only three weeks of preparation for the bout and almost two years since his last professional fight, Martirosyan faced long odds against the undefeated middleweight champion.
 Although he performed better than expected in the opening round of the fight, Martirosyan eventually succumbed to Golovkin's power and suffered a quick defeat via knock out in the 2nd round.
 When speaking of Golovkin's power in the post-fight, Martirosyan said it felt like he was "being hit by a train."
 Golovkin said, "It feels great to get a knockout.
 Vanes is a very good fighter.
 He caught me a few times in the first round.
 In the second round, I came out all business after I felt him out in the first round."
 For the fight, Golovkin landed 36 of 84 punches thrown (43%) and Martirosyan landed 18 of his 73 thrown (25%).
 Martirosyan received a purse of $225,000 for the fight.
 The fight averaged 1,249,000 viewers and peaked at 1,361,000 viewers, making most-watched boxing match on cable television in 2018.

+Outside of boxing

+After the loss to Golovkin, he went through a severe depression episode.
+In September 2019, Martirosyan was arrested for allegedly assaulting his wife after a verbal altercation.
+The incident involved Martirosyan reportedly grabbing his wife by the arm and headbutting her, resulting in visible injuries.
+She managed to escape and was found by police with a bruise and a broken nose; she declined medical assistance.
+Martirosyan was arrested the following morning and charged with felony domestic violence, later released on $50,000 bail.
+The pair reconciled and remained together until his death.

+Death & tribute

+Martirosyan died on 23 November 2025, at the age of 39, following a two-year battle with skin cancer.
+His long time friend, Roma Kalantaryan, was with him during his final days.
+He said, “It's incredibly tragic to say that he’s not here with us anymore.
+He tried everything and even went to Mexico to get treatment, but it was really hard for him over the last six months.
+Vanes understood that he was running out of time the last time that I saw him."

+Martirosyan is survived by his wife, Gaby Tsao, son Andrew, and daughter Arianna.

+Middleweight boxer Sebastian Terteryan scored a knockout win in his professional debut against Dustin Spencer and dedicating the victory to Martirosyan.
+Terteryan recounted how Martirosyan had graciously responded to his request for advice.
+Despite not having met in person, Terteryan felt a deep connection to Martirosyan, who was a significant figure in the Armenian boxing community.